apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**PCE inflation measure picked up in July.
-Will Fed raise rates again?**
+**White House calls on Congress to pass a short-term spending bill**

-You can read more about it [here](https://www.usatoday.com/story/money/2023/08/31/july-pce-inflation-report-today/70723559007/).
+You can read more about it [here](https://www.cnn.com/2023/08/31/politics/white-house-short-term-government-funding/index.html).

 ## Requirements
 - Python 3.8